JotaPalma/logseq/pages/study without burning out.md

 ## - Exercise
 ### Exercising plays a part on memory and concentration
 ### The effects of cardiovascular exercise on human memory (Roig et al. 2013)
-#### 2 bouts of 3 minutes of intense running on a treadmill before doing vocabulary tasks increases production of hormones in the brain and accelerated rate of learning by 20%
+#### 2 bouts of 3 minutes of intense running on a treadmill before doing vocabulary tasks increases production of hormones in the brain and accelerated rate of [[Learning]] by 20%
 ### Exercising before the study session or mid-session works better than after studying
 ## - Environment
 ### Where are you studying?